ardriveapp/pub-docs/docs/src/docs/arfs/entity-types.md

 ## Drive-Signature

+ArFS versions prior to v0.15 applied encryption to drive contents with a signing scheme that, while secure, is now deprecated in modern Arweave software wallets.
+ArFS v0.15 introduces an updated signing scheme compatible with these wallets and as well as "Drive Signatures", a new entity type to help bridge the signature derivation schemes across ArFS versions.

-A drive signature is an ArFS entity that stores an encrypted version of a wallet signature for private drives created using a depreciated signature method (prior to ArFS v0.15).
-This signature is encrypted using the latest signing method and allows for continued access to the drive once the depreciated method is no longer available.
+A drive signature uses the v0.15 encryption scheme to encrypt and store the pre-v0.15 wallet signature for a private drive that is necessary for deriving the "drive key" for that drive.
+This allows for continued access of historical drive contents into the future.

 ```json
 ArFS: "0.15",